 Otherwise, the ease of use is a significant benefit.
 It’s not an exaggeration to say most devices in your house can support a Wi-Fi connection these days.
 From your personal tablet to smart fridge, you need a Wi-Fi network to make the most of your electronics.
 These devices typically don’t use much bandwidth, making them suitable for a mobile connection.

-There are four main players in the home wireless broadband market:
+There are three main players in the home wireless broadband market:

 - Exetel – 250GB plan for $69.99 with a choice of 24, 12 or month-to-month contract.